higracehuang/GraceAppsLibrary/README.md

 ## Installation

 1. Add this package to your Xcode project using Swift Package Manager.
-2. Import the package in your Swift file:
+1. Import the package in your Swift file:

 ```swift
 import GraceAppsLibrary
 ```
+## Usage

+### Methods
-3. Use the `getAllApps` function to get the list of apps:
+Use the `getAllApps` function to get the list of apps:

 ```swift
 let apps = GraceAppsLibrary.getAllApps()